vs-ude/fyr-www/content/intro/lang.md

 ```

 The above example uses an array initialization, which is just a shortcut to populate an array.
-It is possible to combine this with the default initialization with `[12, 23, ...]`.
+It is possible to combine this with the default initialization with `[12, 23, ...]`.case "cl
 In this case the first two array elements are initialized with `12` and `23` and all remaining elements are initialized with the default value.

 The slice operator `[:]` creates a slice which points to the underlying array and contains all elements of `arr`.